gochangsu/gochangsu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on <a https://www.innoxamc.com> INNOXAMC </a>
+- 🔭 I’m currently working on <a href = "https://www.innoxamc.com"> INNOXAMC </a>
-- 🌱 I’m currently learning Artificial Intelligence Studies in <a https://www.iscu.ac.kr> SCU </a>
+- 🌱 I’m currently learning Artificial Intelligence Studies in <a href = "https://www.iscu.ac.kr"> SCU </a>
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything by email and etc.
-- 📫 How to reach me: gcs00gm@gmail.com  <a https://gochangsu.github.io
+- 📫 How to reach me: gcs00gm@gmail.com  <a href = "https://gochangsu.github.io"> github </a>
 - 😄 Pronouns: he, his
 - ⚡ Fun fact: ...
 -->